 Consider the below steps to iteratively discover what is valuable to the client now, soon, and later.

-What is described above is a purposeful partnership relationship between two parties where discovered and defined value drives decisions.
+What is described below is a purposeful partnership relationship between two parties where discovered and defined value drives decisions.
 It is a journey composed of goals, options, choices, and the ability to pivot, change, or otherwise re-scope along the way as more information is learned.

 If you are not sure where to start, consider starting with the below three behaviors and the rest will follow:

-- Ask questions and then listen – Ask thoughtful, premeditated questions in order to learn.
+Ask thoughtful, premeditated questions in order to learn.
 Clarify what you think you heard, then ask more questions to learn more.
 Favor questions over statements.

-- Deliver jellybeans not elephants – Practice committing to and delivering frequent, small, iterations of the larger planned deliverable across time.
+Practice committing to and delivering frequent, small, iterations of the larger planned deliverable across time.
 Do not agree to an outcome, disappear for awhile, work in a vacuum, assume nothing changed while you were gone, and return with what you believed was important two months ago.
-You’ll both be surprised (and perhaps disappointed).
+You'll both be surprised (and perhaps disappointed).

-- Invite change – Frequent, small, iterative deliverables inform the client’s understanding of their reality and future.
+Frequent, small, iterative deliverables inform the client's understanding of their reality and future.
 If your job is to help your client become more today than yesterday, then invite, and be prepared for, change as they learn and realize more with each small, iterative, deliverable.

 Having a business, client, and revenue is a continuously earned privilege.
 To be the best at what you do, there will be no rest.
 Relationships, communication, and delivering value are hard.
 This article can help you tune your existing program of behavior, or even help you get started.